burningion/video-jungle-python/examples/README.md

 # Video Jungle Examples

-This directory contains examples of projects using the Video Jungle API to create generative videos.
+This directory contains examples of projects using the Video Jungle API to create generative videos:

+[analyze_video.py](./analyze_video.py) - CLI to download a video from a URL and analyze it for search and retrieval.
+(Requires typer)

 [generate_edit.py](./generate_edit.py) - Generate a video edit from a set of VideoFiles